 Recipe FAQ’s

-The balance between corn syrup and brown sugar is crucial here.
-Bake just until the center jiggles ever so slightly when you shake the pie.
-Over-baking can result in a firmer filling, so it’s better to err on the side of under-baking slightly for that classic gooey texture.
+Achieving that perfect gooey filling depends on the balance between corn syrup and brown sugar.
+Bake just until the center jiggles ever so slightly when you give the pie a gentle shake.
+Over-baking can lead to a firmer filling, so it’s better to err on the side of under-baking slightly to get that classic gooey texture.

 This is a common issue with pies that bake for a longer time.
 Cover the crust edges with foil or a pie shield halfway through baking to protect them.
 If you’re after an even crispier crust, brush the edges with egg wash before baking.